gorner/ember-tree-view/README.md

 forked from indexiatech/ember-idx-tree

-Ember Idx Tree is a sophisticated tree component for Ember.js,
+Ember Tree View is a sophisticated tree component for Ember.js,

 This README outlines the details of collaborating on this Ember addon.